TekkCraft/epub-generator/README.md

 header(sprintf('Content-Length: %s', strlen($epubFile)));
 ```

+## Validating an EPUB file

+To validate an epub file, you can use the [epubcheck tool](https://github.com/w3c/epubcheck) provided by w3c.\
+I did not include this in my repository as it is a .jar file and therefore needs Java to run.
+In addition to that, you will probably have to use PHP's exec() function to call it, which is generally unsafe.

+(It is, however downloaded when running the test suite, as this should not happen on a production system)

 ## Testing

 In order to run the PHPUnit test suite you will need to have java installed on your system in order to use the ``epubcheck.jar``.